muhark/muhark.github.io/_posts/2021-04-15-on-imbens-on-dags-and-po.md

 In section 4 of this article, Imbens discusses six specific issues with the DAG framework hampering its suitability to questions asked by economists.
 I found this one particularly interesting:

 The literature surrounding the PO framework emphasises the _manipulability of causes_.
 In simple terms, this means causal effects should not be tied to non-manipulable attributes.
 Taking the example of the effect of a job applicant's race or gender; instead of imagining what it would mean to _ceteris paribus_ change the race or gender of an individual, an experiment should tie the causal effect to something manipulable, such as the effect of the hiring manager's knowledge of the applicant's race or gender.

 Imbens argues that this distinction matters, because how an individual ends up at the treated or untreated state matters.
 Discussing the example of the effect of obesity on health, Imbens points out that how an individual becomes obese/non-obese (e.g. through diet, exercise, or surgery) matters for the outcome.
-In contrast, Pearl argues that it is perfectly plausible to imagine _do(obesity=x)_, "_by which nature sets obesity to $x$, independent of diet or exercise, while keeping every thing else intact, especially the processes that respond to $X$_".
+In contrast, Pearl argues that it is perfectly plausible to imagine _do(obesity=x)_, "_by which nature sets obesity to \(x\), independent of diet or exercise, while keeping every thing else intact, especially the processes that respond to \(X\)_".

 I think I understand what Pearl is getting at, especially if we are thinking of average effects (and not individual ones).
 Equally, I would think that one should at least concede that it would be more useful to separate the heterogeneous effects of non-obesity, conditional on the method of becoming not obese.
 In that way it seems like a more pragmatic "requirement" of the PO framework, and one that is due to the PO framework's focus on policy, rather than an inherent requirement of the framework.
 (None of which contradicts anything Imbens says in this article).